Sir Arthur Pearson, 1st Baronet: Death

 Pearson died on 9 December 1921 when he drowned in his bath after knocking himself unconscious in a fall.
 He was buried in Hampstead Cemetery after a service to which the Cabinet, the British and Norwegian royal families, and many institutes for the blind all sent official representatives.
 Two of his pallbearers were blind.
 He was survived by his wife, son and three daughters.

-In 1922 a biography, The Life of Sir Arthur Pearson, was written by Sidney Dark and published by Hodder & Stoughton.
+In 1922, a biography, The Life of Sir Arthur Pearson, was written by Sidney Dark and published by Hodder & Stoughton.

-Pearson's publishing company, C. Arthur Pearson Ltd., had had a cooperative relationship with Pearson's old employer, George Newnes Ltd, and as Pearson gradually gave up his publishing duties to due to his blindness, by 1914, Pearson had essentially become an imprint of Newnes.
+Pearson's publishing company, C. Arthur Pearson Ltd., had had a cooperative relationship with Pearson's old employer, George Newnes Ltd, and as Pearson gradually gave up his publishing duties due to his blindness, by 1914, Pearson had essentially become an imprint of Newnes.
 With Pearson's death, this arrangement was formalized, and in 1929, Newnes purchased all outstanding shares of Pearson's company.

 Decades after the founder's death, into the 1960s, the C. Arthur Pearson Ltd. imprint was one of London's four leading magazine publishers — along with Newnes, Odhams Press, and the Hulton Press.
 (By 1963, all three had become part of the International Publishing Corporation.)